The 7 San Diego Financial Advisors to Consider (2024 Updated)

 If these basic questions can’t be answered clearly and concisely, you might choose to end the meeting early.

 Finding a financial planner (and hiring one!) is a major life decision.
-Ask good questions, interview multiple professionals, and take your time during the evaluation process to ensure you find the right advisor for you.
+So, be sure to ask good questions, interview multiple professionals, and take your time during the evaluation process to ensure you find the right advisor for you.